wichmann-lab/teamproject-photography/README.md

 + You can reset the values of every setting to 0 by using the RESET-Button.
 ![reset](README-files/reset.gif)

 + After adding the preferred settings and values correctly start the editing and exporting progress by using the SAVE AND EDIT-Button and confirming the progress.
 A progress bar will appear in the upper left corner.
 A window will pop up after successfully editing and exporting every photograph.
-A folder named `Exported Photos` will be created in `lightroom_plugin.lrdevplugin`and there will be all edited photographs.
+A folder named `Exported Photos` will be created in `lightroom_plugin.lrdevplugin` (first time using SAVE AND EDIT-Button) and there will be all edited photographs.
+For later use, all photographs will be stored in this folder.
 ![export](README-files/export.gif)
 (Update: GIF not up to date, window to confirm progress was changed)
 + You have two options to cancel the progress: